 According to the latest data, the highest-paying job in this field is a lawyer.

 Namely, a lawyer’s median hourly pay amounts to $59,11.
 The lowest 10% earn as little as $59,670 per year, while the top 10% earn a whopping $208,000 per year.

 And, as we have reiterated before, the median annual salary of lawyers stands at $122,960.

 Political scientists are also high on this list, recording a median hourly pay of $58,76.
 The lowest 10% earn $60,960 per year, while the top 10% record earnings of about $164,210 annually.

 Their median yearly salary amounts to $122,220, placing them among the best-paying occupations.

 This will depend entirely on your qualities and the field or the industry you choose to work in.
 With that in mind, you can take a couple of routes to secure yourself a remarkable income.

 1. Campaign Manager for a Political Campaign: This may take several years, though, and you’re likely to start with the most basic position before you work your way up to secure a promotion as a campaign manager.

 2. Government Public Sector: These positions require a specific area of specialization and a graduate school degree.
 A Master’s in political science is sufficient to apply for jobs in the public sector.
 The paycheck issued by these institutions is outstanding.

 3. Private Sector: This type of work requires extensive experience and a formidable network.
-You can work as a political consultant, government relations, or within a special interests group.
+You can work as a political consultant, in government relations, or within a special interests group.
 This option is probably the most financially rewarding on this list.